-Let me tell you: we (me, boyfriend and his colleagues) definitely needed this orange polenta cake to brighten up our days (just like the lemon ricotta cake I shared last week).
+Let me tell you: we (me, boyfriend and his colleagues) definitely needed this orange polenta cake to brighten up our days (just like the lemon ricotta cake I shared in the past).

-Anyway, this cake is perfect for these weeks in which you have to create recipes with pantry staples.
+This cake is just perfect when you have to create recipes with pantry staples.
+Enjoy it!

 How to make this easy orange polenta cake

-First let me say a couple of things: my boyfriend colleagues ADORED this cake.
+First let me say a couple of things: my boyfriend's colleagues found this cake irresistible.
 They devoured it!

 The texture: it's not like the typical cake you're used to.
 Since we're going to use a "high" amount of corn meal, you can really taste it (especially its "crunchiness"!).
 That's something that you either appreciate or you don't.